-Wee ones: Shorter bars play higher notes than longer bars.
+Wee Ones: Shorter bars play higher notes than longer bars.
 Which one plays a higher note, a 6-inch bar or an 8-inch bar?

-Little kids: The ball knocks other balls down tunnels of smaller bars to play faster notes.
+Little Kids: The ball knocks other balls down tunnels of smaller bars to play faster notes.
 If a tunnel has 2 sets of 10 wooden bars, how many bars is that?

-Big kids: The ball plays about 3 notes each second.
+Big Kids: The ball plays about 3 notes each second.
 How many does it play in 1 minute?
 (Reminder: A minute has 60 seconds.)

-The sky’s the limit: If each regular step brings the ball 6 inches forward and takes 1/3 of a second, how far does the ball travel in a 2-minute song?
+The Sky's the Limit: If each regular step brings the ball 6 inches forward and takes 1/3 of a second, how far does the ball travel in a 2-minute song?

-Wee ones: The 6-inch bar is shorter, so it plays the higher note.
+Wee Ones: The 6-inch bar is shorter, so it plays the higher note.

-Little kids: 20 bars.
 Bonus: 60 notes.

-Big kids: 180 notes.
 Bonus: 366 notes, since it's 360 plus 2 more sets of 3 notes.

-The sky’s the limit: 180 feet.
+180 feet.
 The ball travels 1 1/2 feet each second (3 x 1/2), and 2 minutes have 120 seconds (2 x 60).
 1/2 of 120 is 60, so 1 1/2 of 120 is 120+60=180.

 And thank you Catherine M. for sharing this amazing video!